developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Error Handling / Alternate Flows:**
 - If job list cannot be retrieved (offline): Allow expense entry without job association, flag for later association using a streamlined process.
 - If expense is associated with wrong job: Provide ability to reassign to correct job easily.
-- For general business expenses: Allow explicitly marking as non-job specific quickly.
+- For general business expenses: Allow explicitly marking as **non-job specific** quickly.
+Expenses marked as 'non-job specific' are treated as general business overhead and are **excluded** from individual job profitability calculations.

+**(Note:** For MVP, splitting a single expense entry across multiple jobs is not supported.
+Expenses must either be associated with one job or marked as non-job specific.)

 **Acceptance Criteria:**
 - Given a new expense entry,